Discover majestic waterfalls, hike around glacial lakes, indulge in gourmet food and wine on an epic road trip around Australia’s island state.

 DAY ONE: LAUNCESTON

 Our 7-day journey begins and ends in the riverside city of Launceston.
-As one of Australia’s oldest cities, you’ll find Colonial and Victorian-era charm aplenty, in addition to first-class restaurants and cafes, picturesque hiking trails and waterfalls.
+As one of Australia’s oldest cities, you’ll find Colonial and Victorian-era charm aplenty, in addition to first-class restaurants and popular cafes, picturesque hiking trails and waterfalls.
 Oh, and the vineyards of Tamar Valley are a 25-minute drive from the city centre.

 You’ll have an extra day to explore Launceston at the end of the journey, so don’t try to squash all the best bits into 24 hours.